 If you’re not ready to give up your skinny jeans, by all means, keep wearing them.
 To stay looking current, try matching them with more updated styles of tops and footwear.

 But just remember, we all had to get used to skinny jeans back in the day.
 Sometimes it takes a while for our eyes to adjust to new trends, and what looks flattering to you today might change as the newer denim silhouettes become more mainstream.

 For example, I used to detest crop flares.
 I thought they looked ridiculous on everyone.
 (I’m sure some of you still do.)
 Well, now I love them!

-At the end of the day, you should be true to yourself and wear what you love.
 The most important thing is to have fun with fashion, and wear what makes you feel comfortable and confident!